Trenton Thunder Charities

 Donations - if you're local and doing good things, we're here for you!

 Good Deed Day: The Thunder hosted the first ever "Good Deed Game" in August 2010.
 This season the Thunder had over 200 fans participate by making at least one donation to the seven drives held outside the stadium.
-The annual event features a blood drive to benefit the Community Blood Council of New Jersey, a school supplies drive to support the learning center at the East Trenton Chapter of Habitat for Humanity, a non-perishable food drive to benefit the Mercer Street Friends Food Bank, a clothing drive for the Rescue Mission of Trenton, a toiletries drive to support HomeFront, a pet supplies drive to benefit The Shelter Animal Project, and books drive for the Lundy Law Library Express.
+The annual event features a blood drive to benefit the Community Blood Council of New Jersey, a school supplies drive to support the learning center at the East Trenton Chapter of Habitat for Humanity, a non-perishable food drive to benefit the Mercer Street Friends Food Bank, a clothing drive for the Rescue Mission of Trenton, a toiletries drive to support HomeFront, and a pet supplies drive to benefit The Shelter Animal Project.

-Treasure Hunt: The Trenton Thunder Charities Treasure Hunt presented by First Choice Bank sent participants on excursions throughout Mercer, Burlington and Bucks Counties for the first time in 2012.
+Treasure Hunt: The Trenton Thunder Charities Treasure Hunt sent participants on excursions throughout Mercer, Burlington and Bucks Counties for the first time in 2012.
 Participants spent an afternoon traveling the region hunting for items on their Treasure Lists and enjoyed a ballgame in the picnic area at ARM & HAMMER Park.
-In 2013 the event netted over $9,000 for charity.
+In 2014 the event netted over $3,000 for charity.

 HOPE Week: A week long initiative started by our parent organization, the New York Yankees, designed to reach out to remarkable people who are worthy of recognition for their inspiring actions and support of their communities.
-In 2013, we honored the YMCA of Trenton, Trenton's Children Chorus, Special Olympics New Jersey, Rescue Mission of Trenton, and a Thunder Staff Member who went above and beyond to help those affected by Hurricane Sandy.
+In 2014, we honored ConKerr Cancer, One Simple Wish, Isabelle Julian/Anchor House, Homefront, & Mercer Street Friends.

 NJM Safe At Home: Starting in 2012, the Thunder and NJM Insurance Group of West Trenton teamed up for the Safe At Home promotion at all home games.
-Through this promotion, NJM makes a $50 donation to the Rescue Mission of Trenton for every run Trenton scores at ARM & HAMMER Park.
-This year a $15,300 donation was made.
+Through this promotion, NJM makes a $50 donation to the Trenton Area Soup Kitchen for every run Trenton scores at ARM & HAMMER Park.
+This year a $14,900 donation was made.

 Uganda National Little League Support: The Thunder have supported the development of baseball in the nation of Uganda for the last ten years including providing equipment and uniforms for the Ugandan National Little League teams.
 Richard Stanley, a co-owner of the Thunder, has been instrumental in the development of the sport in that country.
 In 2012, Uganda was the first team from the continent of Africa to qualify for and travel to the United States to participate in the Little League World Series in Williamsport, PA.
 The Ugandan National Little League team visited the Thunder and were honored before a game.
 This year the Thunder have continued supporting the league and the coaching staff of the Thunder is working on a training video for the Ugandan National Little League to use in the future.

 PNC First Strikeout Program: The Thunder and PNC Bank have partnered for the last three seasons on a program that sees a $100 donation made to a local community non-profit for the first Thunder strikeout of every home game.
-In 2013, the YMCA of Trenton was selected to receive the donated funds.
+In 2014, the National Junior Tennis and Learning of Trenton was selected to receive the donated funds.

 Dog of the Day: The Thunder partnership with North Star Vets is aimed at raising awareness for homeless dogs through the "Dog of the Day" program.
 Each game, starting in the 2007 season, a different adoptable or service dog is known as the "Dog of the Day".
 The dogs are taken to the field at ARM & HAMMER Park where they are shown on the video screen and introduced to the crowd along with information about the dog's shelter.